Lead Vocalist (album)

-Lead Vocalist is a compilation album released by Rod Stewart on 22 February 1993 (see 1993 in music).
+Lead Vocalist is a compilation album released by Rod Stewart on 22 February 1993.
 It was released by Warner Bros.
 Records in the UK (WX 503) and Germany (WEA 9362 45258-1/2), but was never released in the US.
 Three songs from this album either had previously or would be released as singles: "Tom Traubert's Blues", "Shotgun Wedding", and "Ruby Tuesday".

 Album information

 Lead Vocalist was released on the heels of Stewart receiving the Outstanding Contribution or Lifetime Achievement Award at the BRITs.
-"I Ain't Superstitious" was released while Sterling was with The Jeff Beck Group, "Cindy Incidentally", and "Stay with Me" and "Sweet Lady Mary" had all been released on Faces albums.
+"I Ain't Superstitious" was released while Stewart was with The Jeff Beck Group, "Cindy Incidentally", and "Stay with Me" and "Sweet Lady Mary" had all been released on Faces albums.

 Lead Vocalist closes with five new releases – all cover versions.
 The new releases were recorded at Woodstock House in County Wicklow, Ireland and Cherokee Studios in Los Angeles.